 At 3-4 minutes over high heat, you’ll have a deer steak that’s medium.
 If you prefer your steaks to be cooked longer, that’s completely fine.
 Please just know that venison can overcook quickly and that steaks continue to cook even after you remove them from the grill.

-This is an absolute beautiful steak, and a great way to cook deer meat when hunting season is here!
+This is an absolutely beautiful steak, and a great way to cook deer meat when hunting season is here!
+Serve this with some grilled mixed vegetables and you’ll have a delicious meal.

 Deer Steak Marinade & How to Grill Deer Meat